raspberrypilearning/getting-started-with-picamera/en/step_6.md

 language: python
 line_numbers: true
 line_number_start: 1
-line_highlights: 4
+line_highlights: 5
 ---
-from picamera2 import Picamera2
+from picamzero import Camera

-picam2 = Picamera2()
+cam = Camera()
+cam.start_preview()
-picam2.start_and_capture_files("Desktop/sequence{:d}.jpg", num_files=3, delay=0.5)
+cam.take_sequence("Desktop/sequence.jpg", num_files=3, delay=2)
-picam2.close()
+cam.stop_preview()
 --- /code ---

 - Run the code again

-The camera should take one picture every half second.
+The camera should take one picture every two seconds.
 Once the third picture is taken, the preview closes.

 - Look at your Desktop to find the three new pictures.